Radiergummi/Batch-Library-Manager/README.md

 # Batch-Library-Manager
 Simple batch tool to add and remove network shares or folders from Windows 7+ libraries.
+It is well suited for netlogon scripts or otherwise automating library tasks.

 ## Usage
 To add a folder to a library, use the following command: